koverholt/koverholt.com/content/blog/2019/2019-01-09-observations-of-r-ecosystem.md

 formats.

-Within a short period of time, I moved my websites (including this one) that from a self-hosted Wordpress (that I've had for about 10 years) to a static website host with the source content stored in Github.
-This site is built with [Blogdown](https://bookdown.org/yihui/blogdown/), Hugo, R Markdown and hosted on Netlify.
+Within a short period of time, I moved my websites (including this one) that from a self-hosted Wordpress setup (that I've had for about 10 years) to a static website host with the source content stored in Github.
+This site is built with [Blogdown](https://bookdown.org/yihui/blogdown/), Hugo, and R Markdown.

 It feels great to focus on the content in plain text again as opposed to fighting with formats and plugins via a heavy frontend as well as dealing with